daronphang/programming-resources/design-patterns/OOP/behavioral/visitor.md

 ### Adding new ConcreteElement classes is hard

 Each ConcreteElement gives rise to a new abstract operation on Visitor and a corresponding implementation in every ConcreteVisitor class.
-Key consideration in applying this pattern is whethere you are most likely to change the algorithm applied over an object structure or the classes of objects that make up the structure.
+Key consideration in applying this pattern is whether you are most likely to change the algorithm applied over an object structure or the classes of objects that make up the structure.

 ### Visiting across class hierarchies